In this Gardener's HQ guide, we'll explore cultivating Anemone plants in your garden, indoor spaces, and other settings.

-The common names for the hardy bulb or perennial Anemone include Japanese anemone, September charm, Pasque flower, snowdrop windflower, and windflower.
+Some of the common names for the hardy bulb or perennial Anemone plant include Japanese anemone, September charm, Pasque flower, snowdrop windflower, and windflower.

-They typically flower from early spring through to the late autumn; this is dependent upon the species as Anemone is a very diverse gender.
+Typically Anemone flower from early spring through to the late autumn.
+This is dependent upon the species as Anemone is a very diverse gennus.

 G.A.
 Cooper @ USDA-NRCS PLANTS Database.
 Smithsonian Institution, Department of Systematic Biology-Botany.

 As a consequence of this diversity, Anemone flowers may be nearly any colour, the exception being yellow.
 They are often planted in groups in borders.

 Anemone coronaria (Poppy Anemone) is a perennial flowering plant that's highly cherished for its showy, poppy-like blooms.
 These range in color from red, pink, purple to white.
 Notable for its dark, contrasting stamens, this plant is native to the Mediterranean region.

 Anemone coronaria (Blue Poppy Anemone / Spanish Marigold / Windflower), photograph by Bernard Spragg.
 NZ; CC.

 Best cultivated in well-drained soil under full sun or partial shade.
 Poppy Anemone makes an ideal choice for borders, beds, containers, and cut-flower gardens, due to its striking color and form.

 Nb.
 Japanese Windflower (Anemone hupehensis)is now classed as the species Eriocapitella hupehensis.

 Anemone hupehensis (Japanese Anemone) is a perennial plant known for its delicate, semi-double, rose-pink or white flowers with golden stamens/ Plants bloom from mid to late summer.
 Native to China, but cultivated extensively in Japan, it is appreciated for its dark green, trifoliate leaves, and attractive seed heads.